How Hilary Duff Got Her Hair 'Lizzie McGuire' Blonde For The Reboot

 "When creating Lizzie’s new blonde it was important to Hilary that it was different from what Lizzie had in the past, and also a little different from what Hilary would normally have," Lee explained via email.
 "Lizzie’s next-chapter blonde is a burst of sunshine — lighter throughout the ends and around the face, with some dimension throughout the top."

-The tricky step was to "tap the root," which creates the natural shadow from a dirty-blonde root tone to a lifted blonde at the ends — some colorists call the process "gloss smudging."
+The tricky step was to "tap the root," which creates the natural shadow from a dirty-blonde root tone to a lifted blonde at the ends — some colourists call the process "gloss smudging."
 For this part, Lee used Joico LumiShine Demi-Permanent Liquid cocktailed with the LumiShine Developer, which she also used as a toner around the hairline and through the mid-shaft of the hair — with different shade concoctions — and left to process for fifteen minutes.
-Lastly, to keep the lifted hair healthy, Lee used her own brand's In Common Mended Sea Treatment Enhancer combined with the Velvet Cloud Mask.
+Lastly, to keep the lifted hair healthy, Lee used her own brand's In Common Mended Sea Treatment Enhancer.

-In the end, Duff hair walked out of Nine Zero One with the perfect believably bright-blonde color and a mini topknot to boot — a style that also feels very Lizzie 2.0.
+In the end, Duff hair walked out of Nine Zero One with the perfect believably bright-blonde colour and a mini topknot to boot — a style that also feels very Lizzie 2.0.

 Advertisement